 The number of laser hair removal sessions required will depend on several factors which are unique only to you.
 These factors include your skin tone, hair thickness and hair colour.
 Most treatments are under one hour in duration but will depend on the area to be treated.

 The take home message is that laser hair removal can never be performed in just one session.
 Several treatments are necessary to catch as many hairs as possible in the active growing phase or the anagen phase.
 This is the only phase in which hairs may be destroyed.

 Like all things worthwhile, hair removal does take some time.
 You will be required to return to the clinic for a number of sessions, but in the end the results will be well worth the effort.

-The number rule for laser hair removal is that the hair must be in the anagen or actively growing phase to be removed.
+The number one rule for laser hair removal is that the hair must be in the anagen or actively growing phase to be removed.
 The length of the growing phase, however, will be different for different body areas.

-The frequency or how often you will need to return for treatments will depend on the body are to be treated.
+The frequency or how often you will need to return for treatments will depend on the body area to be treated.
 Your laser technician will be able to let you know how often treatments will be needed.

 Here is a basic guideline of how often laser treatments are required on different body parts;